 To make this work, you will need to place your databases on persistent Volumes as your deployment image will get overwritten the next time you deploy.

 Volumes are limited to one host, this currently means that fly.io hosted Rails applications that use sqlite3 for their database can't be deployed to multiple regions.
-But watch this space, as things could be changing soon.

 Following are the steps required to make this work: